sufst/vcu/README.md

 as infrequently as possible as the `.ioc` format is not well suited to version control.

+> Note: CubeMX generates a Makefile in the `src` folder.
+This should *not* be used, there is a custom Makefile in the project root.
+If CubeMX adds something to the Makefile it generates which is not in the custom Makefile, it should be copied over.
+This should only happen infrequently when adding a new peripheral or CubeMX managed middlewares.

 # Contributing

 Before contributing to this project, make sure to familiarise yourself with the